Timothy T. Loftus, Ph.D.

 firstname.lastname@example.org, 512-282-8441 x101

 Dana holds a degree in Accounting and has over 30 years of experience in business office administration.
-She is the Senior Administrative Program Manager, and Administration Team Leader.
+She joined the District in 1998 and is the Senior Administrative Program Manager and Administration Team Leader.